 Why would I use a DAC/Amp?

 The audio market is flush with independent DACs and amps for a few reasons.
 One of which is the rise in hi-fi streaming services and the improvement in audio quality that comes with them.
-By the end of 2021, consumers will have hi-fi options from the big-four audio streaming platforms: Tidal Hi-Fi, Amazon Music HD, Spotify Hi-Fi, and Apple Music.
+By the end of 2021, consumers will have hi-fi options from audio streaming platforms such as Tidal Hi-Fi, Qobuz Studio, Amazon Music HD, Spotify Hi-Fi, and the yet-to-be-named hi-fi tier of Apple Music.

 With that jump in quality comes a conundrum: To fully appreciate the quality of the audio files, music lovers will need to trade the convenience of Bluetooth headphones for the quality of a wired pair because Bluetooth codecs don’t support the larger file sizes yet.